libapps/libapps-mirror/nassh/doc/hack.md

 # SFTP {#SFTP}

-On Chrome OS, it is possible to mount remote paths via SFTP and the Files app.
+On ChromeOS, it is possible to mount remote paths via SFTP and the Files app.
 We currently support [version 3][SFTPv3] of the protocol.
 We don't support newer standards because the most popular implementation is [OpenSSH]'s which only supports SFTPv3, and for the majority of Secure Shell